greghesp/assistant-relay/readMe.md

 ## Custom commands

-If you want to send a custom command to the Google Home (anything that would follow 'OK Google'), use the following parameters:
+If you want to send a custom command to the Google Home (anything that would follow 'OK Google'), use the following json-encoded body parameters:

     command: tell me a joke
     user: <user in config>